StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-user-accounts/about-user-accounts.md

 * Normal accounts: Intended for users who access TheHive through the web interface.
 Normal accounts support all authentication methods.
 These accounts can also generate API keys if enabled.

 * Service accounts: Designed for programmatic access to TheHive via the API.
-Service accounts are typically used for automation tasks, such as creating alerts.
-They authenticate exclusively using an API key and can't sign in to the web interface.
+Service accounts authenticate exclusively using an API key and can't sign in to the web interface.

 ## Organizations